taimila/F-sharp-sessions/README.md

 # F# Sessions
 This repository contains code we write during our F# interest group meetings.
 Code is meant to teach F# featues and syntax.
-Do not use this as guideline for your important big project. :)